scottdillon1/Virtual_SCP_Academy/Workflow/Part 2 - Safety Incident Workflow Design.md

 #### Configure the Properties

-Click on "New Safety Incident" User Task.
+Click on "UserTask2".
 On the right-hand side you will see the "User Task" properties.
 Click on the "General" tab.

 ![MTADownload](Part2Images/uigeneral.png)